emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

 (defun slope-intercept-line (slope intercept)

-  ;; 'partial' is the macro we will write
+  ;; "partial" is the macro we will write
   ;; we would like it to generate code something like the following:
   ;; (lambda (x) (y slope x intercept))